padminisys/keycloak-ops/README.md

 ---

 **Note**: This is an enterprise-grade setup in development.
 The current implementation provides the foundation for Keycloak operator deployment.
-Future phases will add production-grade features, security, and monitoring capabilities.
+Future phases will add padmini-grade features, security, and monitoring capabilities.